abhaykaggarwal/abhaykaggarwal/README.md

 - [Karen Diver](https://www.facebook.com/berkeleyforum/videos/381620866076629), Former Special Assistant to President Obama on Native American Affairs

 ### BEACN
 I was also a Project Manager and Vice President of Operations with [BEACN](https://www.beacn.org/), the Bay Area Environmentally Aware Network, an environmental consulting group at UC Berkeley, that works to help clients develop environmentally-friendly solutions to business problems.
-I have previously worked with Autodesk to incorporate Life Cycle Analysis (LCA) into the Fusion 360 platform and Equator Coffees to renew their BCorp certification.
+I previously worked with Autodesk to incorporate Life Cycle Analysis (LCA) into the Fusion 360 platform and Equator Coffees to renew their BCorp certification.

 ## Classes and Tools
 I have had the opportunity to take some really interesting (and challenging classes), including some of my personal favorites: